CPeluti/mutrose-vscode/README.md

 Besides that, the extension expects the path inside the configuration file to be absolute, so it can be found independently of where the MutRoSe is executed from.

-Lastly, it's also needed to give permission for the MutRoSe binary to be executable, that's usually done by running the following command:
+Lastly, it's also needed to give permission for the MutRoSe binary to be executable and install the matplotlib with pip, that's usually done by running the following commands:
 ```
-$ chmod +x <path_to_vscode_extensions_folder>/les-unb.mutrose-vscode-0.0.1/binaries/mutrose
+$ chmod +x <path_to_vscode_extensions_folder>/les-unb.mutrose-vscode-<current_extension_version>/binaries/mutrose
+$ pip3 install matplotlib==3.10.0
 ```
-The path to vscode's extesions folder usually is `~/.vscode-server/extensions/les-unb.mutrose-vscode-0.0.1/binaries/mutrose`
+The path to vscode's extesions folder usually is `~/.vscode-server/extensions/les-unb.mutrose-vscode-<current_extension_version>/binaries/mutrose`

 ### How to model
 For using the Tree View it should mostly be intuitive, but the main idea is to right click every type of element to interact with them.
 For example, if you right click a Goal, all available options related to the goal will appear in a menu.